6001 Research Data & Materials Policy

 Policy Statement

-Accurate and appropriate research records are an essential component of any research project.
-Both the University and Yale researchers have responsibilities and rights concerning access to, use of, and maintenance of original research data.
+Accurate and appropriate Research records are an essential component of Research.
+Both the University and individual Yale Researchers (as defined below) have responsibilities and rights concerning access to, use of, and maintenance of, original Research Data.

-Yale researchers are custodians of research materials and data generated with the support of Yale resources.
-Yale researchers have the academic freedom to determine the course and publication of any research, subject to legal requirements, Yale policy, ethical standards, and the terms and conditions of sponsored awards.
-Yale’s ownership and stewardship of research data and materials for projects conducted at the University, under the auspices of the University, or with University resources are based on both regulation and sound management principles and is in support of its mission of outstanding research and scholarship, education, preservation and practice, and the free exchange of ideas.
+Yale Researchers are custodians of Research Materials and Research Data generated with the support of Yale Resources.
+Yale Researchers have the academic freedom to determine the course and publication of any Research, subject to applicable legal requirements, Yale Policy, ethical standards, and the terms and conditions of sponsored awards.

 Reason for the Policy

 As part of its core mission, “Yale is committed to improving the world today and for future generations through outstanding research and scholarship, education, preservation, and practice.”
-The University deems appropriate stewardship of research data as fundamental to both high-quality research and academic integrity and therefore seeks to attain the highest standards in the generation, management, retention, preservation, curation, and sharing of research data.
+Appropriate stewardship of Research Data is fundamental to both high-quality Research and academic integrity, and therefore the University seeks to uphold the highest standards in the generation, management, retention, preservation, curation, and sharing of Research Data.

-Yale has an obligation to ensure that its resources are used appropriately and that research conducted at Yale meets standards of integrity imposed by law and Yale policy.
-Yale also has rights and obligations regarding the dissemination and commercialization of knowledge resulting from research conducted with Yale resources.
-Federal agencies, including the National Institutes of Health and the National Science Foundation among others, have expectations of grantees for providing public access to research data and materials, notably policies for data sharing, management and public accessibility to published results.
-In order to meet its obligations and protect its rights, the University must ensure that original research data and materials are secure and appropriately accessible.
+Yale has an obligation to ensure that its resources are used appropriately, and that Research conducted at Yale meets standards of integrity imposed by law and Yale Policy.
+Yale also has rights and obligations regarding the dissemination and commercialization of knowledge resulting from Research conducted with Yale Resources.
+Federal agencies, including the National Institutes of Health (“NIH”) and the National Science Foundation (“NSF”), among others, have expectations for grantees relating to Research Data sharing, Research Data management, and public accessibility to published results.
+In order to meet its obligations and protect its rights, the University must ensure that original Research Data and materials are secure and appropriately accessible.

 Definitions